RLuckom/exploranda-core/README.md

 #### Dependency Params

-The values on the `params` object can be used to specify a static value, a runtime-generated value, or a value computed from the data returned in other dependencies.
+The values on the `params` object can be used to specify a static value, a runtime-generated value, an input provided to the Gopher object on creation or when the `report function is called, or a value computed from the data returned in other dependencies.

 To specify a static value, set the `value` attribute to the value you want to use: